flaneurette/Health-Library/Documents/Desinfection/UV-Light/EXAMPLE.md

 # Room treatment

-On average, a **36 watt bulb** (12 watts real UVC emmision) is **minimally** required to treat a small to average room.
+On average, a **36 watt bulb** (~12 watts real UVC emission) is **minimally** required to treat a small to average room.
 More wattage, means more effectiveness.

-Required UV dose: 5,000 µJ/cm² for proper desinfection.
+Required UV dose: 5,000 µJ/cm² for proper disinfection.

 As you can see in the table below, the **inverse square law** says that intensity drops dramatically as the distance increases.
 Hence the requirement of high wattage to cover adequate space.